 Our Client’s Challenge:

-The CEO of a business unit that is a market leader, realized his organization needed to innovate and focus more externally.
-Additionally, the organization’s decision making and execution was slower than needed.
-This was partially created by a lack of clarity across the purpose, and accountabilities of the top two senior leadership bodies.
-The lack of clarity also led to the which led?
-Should be? clarity also led to the 2nd level leadership team feeling disengaged and disempowered.
+The CEO of a market-leading business unit realized his organization needed to innovate and focus more externally.
+Additionally, the organization’s decision making and execution was slow.
+This was partially created by a lack of clarity on the purpose and accountabilities of the top two senior leadership teams.
+The lack of clarity also led to the 2nd level leadership team feeling disengaged and disempowered.

 What We Did: